LLNL/zfp/docs/source/directions.rst

   compression is available that produces compressed streams that are identical to serially compressed streams.
-However, parallel decompression is not yet supported.  |zfp| also supports compression and decompression on the GPU via CUDA.
+However, parallel decompression is not yet supported.  |zfp| also supports compression and decompression on the GPU via CUDA and HIP.
 However, only fixed-rate mode is so far supported.

 - **Variable-rate arrays**.  |zfp| currently supports only fixed-rate compressed arrays, which wastes bits in smooth regions with little